LM Studio

 Overview

 LM Studio has become more than a friendly desktop wrapper for local models.
-The current product now spans desktop usage, local server mode, MCP support, SDKs, and a newer server-native core that can run outside the GUI.
+The current product now spans desktop usage, local server mode, MCP support, SDKs, LM Link for secure cross-device access, and the llmster headless core that can run outside the GUI.
 That evolution matters because LM Studio is moving from “great local testing app” toward “serious local AI runtime with a polished front end.”

 Key Features

 The core strengths remain familiar: discover models, download them, chat locally, and expose a local API without dealing with the usual dependency mess.
-But the official LM Studio materials now highlight broader developer surfaces too: Python and JavaScript SDKs, MCP support, document chat, headless or daemon-style serving, and the llmster server-native core introduced in 0.4.0.
+But the official LM Studio materials now highlight broader developer surfaces too: Python and JavaScript SDKs, MCP support, document chat, OpenAI-compatible local APIs, the lms CLI, and the llmster headless daemon for servers or CI environments.

 That is a meaningful shift.
 LM Studio is still easy enough for a solo developer on a laptop, but it is increasingly useful for teams that want local inference as part of an actual workflow, not just an experiment.
-The pricing page also makes the packaging clearer now: the Community edition is free for work use, while Team and Enterprise are about collaboration, sharing, and admin controls rather than gating the core local experience.
+LM Link adds another practical layer by letting users reach local models across their own devices through an end-to-end encrypted connection.
+The enterprise surface is about collaboration, private sharing, model and MCP controls, and managed infrastructure rather than gating the basic local experience.

 Strengths